 By Zara Lewis

-Already well into spring, your home could probably use a thorough spruce to properly welcome the sunny days and say goodbye to the dreary winter spirit.
-Make way for florals to overflow your rooms, both in the shape of wonderful boho dresses and your locally grown flower pots, and turn your home into a spotless spring nook.
-There are several important steps in your annual spring cleaning strategy, so read on to turn your chores into a playful, creative and eco-friendly endeavor that will leave your home sparkly clean, brimming with light and fresh air!
+Your home can probably use a thorough spruce to properly welcome the sunny days and say goodbye to the dreary winter spirit.
+Make way for florals to overflow your rooms, both in the shape of wonderful boho dresses and your locally grown flower pots.
+And turn your home into a spotless spring nook.
+There are several steps in your annual spring cleaning strategy.
+Read on to turn your chores into a playful, creative and eco-friendly endeavor that will leave your home sparkly clean, brimming with light and fresh air!

 Soap, rinse, repeat!